vibbits/introduction-github/tutorials/3_getting_started/tutorial.md

 You have many documents, you classify them, put them in the cart (your staging area) and send them with one single note (your commit message) to be storage in the same session in the shelves (your point in time).

 I hope it is making as much sense for you as it does for me now!

+# 5. The strength of the staging area

 ---